jhuapl-boss/boss-manage/cloud_formation/README.md

 * `-h` will display a full help message with all arguments
 * `--ami-version` selects the specific AMI build name as used by `packer.py`.
-By default this is the last built image, but if the partial commit hash or specific name is given that AMI is used.
+By default this is the last built image tagged with a commit hash, but if the partial commit hash or specific name is given that AMI is used.

 ## Scalyr Enviroment Variables